 Immortal Juno is a medium sized bush with big sized cupped flowers of strong pink with a strong fragrance to match. available soon

 A voluptuous many petalled flower with dreamy fragrance, Lordly Oberon is a tall growing rose, can be used as a short climber.
 The flowers are soft pink and arrive with great frequency.
-One of our absolute faves sold out
+One of our absolute faves not available this season

 An unusual rose in every way, the Moth makes an awkward shaped bush with hideous huge thorns !
 The flowers are large, semi double and of a shade somewhere between pink and beige.
 It flowers well throughout the season. sold out.

 Another semi double, but this one rather more universally appealing.
 Elegant pink buds open to wide pale flowers, looking lovely en masse with the contrasting colours.
-A tall, very vigorous shrub. sold out
+A tall, very vigorous shrub. available soon

 Sir Clough has beautiful very dark pointed buds, the flowers open a bit droopy and quilled, with magnificent bee attracting satamens.
 Makes a small tidy bush, good for the front of a border or smaller garden. available now

 A tidy upright and very thorny bush with many and often flowers in shades of apricot/yellow.
 Myrrh fragrance. available soon